mlomb/halite2-bot/README.md

 **(in progress)**

+In this write up  I'll basically explain my bot's logic in one turn and some important decisions that I took while coding it.

 ## Client
 I’ve replaced the starter kit with my own classes.
 I feel like recreating the whole map every turn was unnecessary and it doesnt let me save information between turns inside an specific entity.

 ## Task system
+I based my entrie high level strategy using a tasks system.
+This is how it works:
 There are tasks that ships should complete.
 Task types are: `SUICIDE` (not used), `ATTACK`, `WRITE`, `DEFEND`, `ESCAPE` and `DOCK`.
 Each task must have a target location.
 A task can optionally have a target entity and a max_ships value and some other information relative to that specific task.

 *Tip: If you are using [Chlorine](https://github.com/fohristiwhirl/chlorine) with my messages.json you can check the assigned task of this ship with the Angle Messages feature.*